SC Corinthians Paulista in international football: Early decades (1977–99)

+Corinthians goals appear first in scores.; Wins are highlighted in green, draws in yellow, and losses in red.;

 World Champion Clubs and frustrations in South America (2000–2010)

 Maracanã Stadium (pictured) staged the 2000 FIFA Club World Championship Final won by Corinthians against Vasco.

 One of eight teams participating in the inaugural FIFA Club World Cup in 2000, Corinthians were nominated by the Brazilian Football Confederation as the host country's representative in the new competition.
 The 1999 Brazilian Championship holders had just claimed their third national league title, with key players such as Dida, Freddy Rincón, Vampeta, Ricardinho, Marcelinho Carioca, Edílson and Luizão.
 Corinthians began their campaign with a 2–0 victory over African champions Raja by 2–0.
 In the second round, they secured a 2–2 draw with Real Madrid, with standout performances from Edílson, who scored twice, and goalkeeper Dida, who saved a late penalty from Nicolas Anelka A hard-fought 2–0 victory over Al-Nassr confirmed Corinthians as group winners and sealed their spot in the final in Rio de Janeiro.
 The opponent was Vasco da Gama, winner of the other group.

 In front of more than 73,000 supporters, most of whom were in favor of the Carioca team, at Maracanã Stadium, the two sides played a match marked by few offensive moves.
 With the score tied 0–0 after regulation and extra time, the game was decided by a penalty shootout.
 Rincón, Fernando Baiano, Luizão, and Edu converted the first four penalties for Corinthians, while Dida saved a penalty from Gilberto.
 Although Marcelinho Carioca missed his penalty and was denied by Vasco goalkeeper Helton, Edmundo also missed for Vasco.
 Corinthians won 4–3 and were crowned the first-ever FIFA Club World Cup champions.
 The title also marked their first international trophy in the club's history.